Model-independent late-universe measurements of $H_0$ and $\Omega_K$ with the parametrization based on cosmic age-improved inverse distance ladder: Results and discussions

 Finally, we compare model preference using Bayes factors $\ln\mathcal{B}_{ij}$ based on the current data.
-Here, $i$ denotes the PAge, MAPAge, PAge$+\Omega_{\rm K}$, or MAPAge$+\Omega_{\rm K}$ models and $j$ represents the $\Lambda$CDM model.
-A positive value of $\ln \mathcal{B}_{ij}$ indicates a preference for model $i$ over the $\Lambda$CDM model.
-From the left panel of Fig.~\ref{fig2}, we find that PAge and MAPAge are preferred relative to $\Lambda\mathrm{CDM}$ for all data combinations.
-Specifically, MAPAge receiving stronger favors at a level ranging from weak to moderate evidence relative to PAge.
-For instance, DESI+DESY5+SGL+CC+GRB gives a maximum $\ln\mathcal{B}_{ij} = 2.91\pm0.50$ for MAPAge relative to $\Lambda\mathrm{CDM}$, which indicates moderate evidence favoring MAPAge from the late-time data.
+From Table~\ref{table:Bayes_factors} and the left panel of Fig.~\ref{fig2}, we find that PAge and MAPAge are generally preferred relative to $\Lambda\mathrm{CDM}+\Omega_{\rm K}$ for all data combinations.
+Specifically, MAPAge is more strongly favored at a level ranging from weak to moderate evidence relative to PAge.
+For instance, DESI+DES-Dovekie+SGL+CC+GRB gives a $\ln\mathcal{B}_{ij} = 3.30\pm0.52$ for MAPAge relative to $\Lambda\mathrm{CDM}+\Omega_{\rm K}$, indicating moderate evidence favoring MAPAge.
 When non-zero curvature is included, the preference for PAge and MAPAge decreases for all data combinations, as shown in the right panel of Fig.~\ref{fig2}.
-For MAPAge, DESI+DESY5+SGL+CC+GRB only yields $\ln\mathcal{B}_{ij}=0.34\pm0.50$, indicating a comparable favor to $\Lambda$CDM.
+For MAPAge$+\Omega_{\rm K}$, DESI+DES-Dovekie+SGL+CC+GRB yields $\ln\mathcal{B}_{ij}=0.98\pm0.51$, indicating a comparable favor to $\Lambda\mathrm{CDM}+\Omega_{\rm K}$.